jessepav/lacygoill-wiki-backup/C/C.md

 # Compiling
 ## When do I need to make my code conform to the `c89` standard instead of the `c99` one?

-Whenever there's  no compiler,  on the  machine where  you'll compile,  which is c99-compliant.
-It's particularly relevant on old  hardware, embedded systems, and IoT (Internet of Things), where the only compiler available may be old and/or closed source.
+Whenever there's no compiler which is c99-compliant, on the machine where you'll compile.
+It's particularly relevant on  old hardware, embedded systems, and IoT (Internet of  Things), where  the only  compiler available  might be  old and/or closed source.

 This shows that the compiler is to C what the python interpreter is to Python.
-In the  same way  your python3 code  may not work  if you  pass it to  a python2 interpreter, your C99 code may not work if you compile it with an old compiler.
+In the  same way your python3  code might not work  if you pass it  to a python2 interpreter,  your C99  code  might not  work  if  you compile  it  with an  old compiler.

 ##
 ## What are C extensions?